Munira Wilson: Parliamentary career

-Wilson was selected in 2019 to replace Vince Cable as the Liberal Democrat candidate in Twickenham.
-At the 2019 general election, Wilson was elected as MP for Twickenham with 56.1% of the vote and a majority of 14,121.
-The Green Party in Twickenham had voted to stand aside to support Wilson.
+Wilson was selected in 2019 from an all-women shortlist to replace Vince Cable as the Liberal Democrat candidate for Twickenham.
+At the 2019 general election, she was elected as MP for Twickenham with 56.1% of the vote and a majority of 14,121.
+The Green Party in Twickenham voted to stand aside in support of Wilson, an example of the electoral cooperation between the Liberal Democrats and the Green Party.

 Wilson has opposed plans for a third runway at Heathrow Airport, and has worked to improve rail services in South West London.
 Twickenham is on a flight path to Heathrow, and Wilson has stated that "We are absolutely 100% opposed to Heathrow expansion."
 However, she supports the construction of HS2 high speed rail, saying that "HS2 is a vital project for reducing our carbon emissions and unlocking the economic potential of the North, but Ministers should not be given a blank cheque.".

-She was appointed Liberal Democrat spokesperson for Health, Wellbeing and Social Care by acting leader Ed Davey in January 2020.
+She was appointed Liberal Democrat spokesperson for health, wellbeing and social care by acting leader Ed Davey in January 2020.

-In May 2021, alongside celebrities and other public figures, Wilson was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men’s violence against women and girls".
+In May 2021, alongside celebrities and other public figures, Wilson was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".

 In June 2022, she was accused by the National Union of Rail, Maritime and Transport Workers (RMT) of supporting 'strike-breaking' after calling for the army to intervene to keep trains running amid the railway strikes during a televised BBC debate.